-In the {}Fig.~\ref{fig7}(b) we see that the number of \textit{e}-folds for the preinflationary phase increases with the fraction of radiation energy density.
-This behavior have already been observed before in Refs.~\cite{Graef:2018ulg,Graef:2020qwe} in the case of the quartic potential.
-Here we confirm that this is a generic expectation also for other forms of primordial inflaton potentials and it can be explained through the estimate for $N_{\rm preinfl}$ given in the previous section, Eq.~(\ref{Npre}).
+In {}Fig.~\ref{fig7}(b) we see that the number of \textit{e}-folds for the preinflationary phase increases with the fraction of radiation energy density.
+This behavior was already observed before in Refs.~\cite{Graef:2018ulg,Graef:2020qwe} in the case of the quartic potential.
+Here we confirm that this is also a generic expectation for other forms of primordial inflaton potentials and it can be explained through the estimate for $N_{\rm preinfl}$ given in the previous section Eq.~(\ref{Npre}).
 The presence of radiation will tend to lower the scale of inflation and, consequently, increase $N_{\rm preinfl}$. {}Furthermore, we see from the results in {}Fig.~\ref{fig7}(b) that there is a certain universality of the results for the different potentials.
 The data points for the monomial potentials, along also the Higgs-like potential with inflation in the chaotic part of the potential, they all group together, thus having very similar behavior on how $N_{\rm preinfl}$ depends on the radiation energy density fraction at the bounce instant.
-The case of the Higgs-like potential for the inflaton and with inflation happening along the plateau of the potential, the behavior is similar, though shifted with respect to the other cases.
-This is also expected (and also should hold for other values of VEV, as seen, for example, in {}Fig.~\ref{fig3}(b)), given the difference of energy scales for inflation happening on the plateau or chaotic sides of the potential.
+In the case of the Higgs-like potential for the inflaton and with inflation happening along the plateau of the potential the behavior is similar, though shifted with respect to the other cases.
+This is also expected [and also should hold for other VEVs, as seen, for example, in {}Fig.~\ref{fig3}(b)], given the different energy scales for inflation happening on the plateau or chaotic side of the potential.